 These measurements are encoded as hexadecimal characters with one full ASCII byte for each character ("ASCII encoded hex").
 Four characters thus represent a single 16-bit integer.
-Each measurement is comprised of a PTS triplet (three 16-bit integers), a 16-bit oxygen frequency and an 8-bit integer that records the number of 1 Hz measurements that were averaged in that 2-dbar bin.
+Each measurement is comprised of a PTS triplet (three 16-bit integers) and an 8-bit integer that records the number of 1 Hz measurements that were averaged in that 2-dbar bin.
 The resolution of the encoded data is summarized in the table below:

-Sensor Measurement Resolution SBE-41cp Temperature 0.001 °C (1 millidegree C)
+Sensor Measurement Resolution

+SBE-41cp Temperature 0.001 °C (1 millidegree C)

-Salinity 0.001 psu Pressure 0.1 dbar
+r Salinity Pressure 0.001 psu 0.1 dbar